 3 x 12 repetitions

-To structure your optimal weight lifting diet, please visit Building muscle101's weight lifting diet page.
+To structure your optimal weight lifting diet, please visit Building muscle101's diet page and nutrition page.

 I can't state enough how important rest and recuperation is.
 In fact, your success at weight training depends on proper rest.
 I strongly suggest you take a look at the following page for more information about this important topic.
 Click here.

-For more information on nutrition for building muscle size, see the following page:
+For more information on nutrition for building muscle size, see this page.

 There you have it.
 This is a pretty straight forward bicep and tricep workout.
 I think one of the biggest tips that I can give to anyone who wants to build big arms is to watch your diet.
 If your looking to build big arms, your going to have to add more nutrients to your daily intake.